 Lea Little Cat News

-Three Claps and a Woo for our Lea Little Cats for the month of February.
-These students exhibit characteristics of a Wildcat Champion!
+Three Claps and a Woo for our Lea Little Cats for March.
+These students exhibit the characteristics of a Wildcat Champion!
 We are proud of our Lea Little Cats.

 Spotlight on Student Work